ReconnectedCC/docs/src/content/docs/mods/Re-Plethora/entity-sensor.md

 ```
 `.getMetaByName` does much the same, but only operates on players, taking a username instead.

+## Upgrading
+By default, the sensor has a range of 16 blocks.
+The maximum range is configured to be 32 blocks.
+Crafting the sensor with a Nether Star and Netherite Ingot will increase the range by 8 blocks.

 ## Other functionality
 Holding the entity sensor will display an orb on every nearby entity.
 This provides a nice way of hunting down those pesky zombies!

-## Configuring
-The entity sensor can be configured using the sensor category of the plethora.cfg file:

-`radius=16`: The maximum distance that a sensor can query.
-Note that the area is a cube, not a sphere.